DocKDE/website/content/posts/introduction/index.md

 ### Hello world

 Dear reader,
 I finally made it!
-Although I have no experience with web development whatsoever here is my personal website.
+Although I have basically no experience with web development here is my personal website.
 I'm quite excited about this and it's going to be interesting to see where it takes me.
 Of course I'd like to take all the credit but the truth is that there are software and services out there that make this kind of endeavour relatively easy and